ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/AsyncAPI/Readme.md

 Flight landing events from Kafka via the IBM Event Gateway, with both clients receiving identical data.

-**Summary:**
+# 5. Summary <a name="summary"></a>

-In this laboratory, you have examined the AsyncAPI of IBM Event Automation and IBM API Connect platforms to transform Kafka Topics into APIs, enabling secure consumption of Kafka stream data via IBM Event Gateway.
+In this laboratory, you have examined the AsyncAPI of IBM Event Endpoint Management and IBM API Connect platforms to transform Kafka Topics into APIs, enabling secure consumption of Kafka stream data via IBM Event Gateway.

 **!!!
 CONGRATULATIONS !!!**